 Additional terms for doctoral students studying part-time

-If a student wishes to study part-time, they must inform the Foundation at the time of application for the scholarship; they will not be able to change their study load during the study period.
+If a student wishes to study part-time, they must inform the Foundation at the time of application for the scholarship.
 The estimated period of stay abroad must be clearly (in months) indicated in the application.
 On designation of scholarships, preference is given to the studies in those curricula, where the foreign university has created special conditions allowing part-time studies.

 Carrying out simultaneous studies at a programme at an Estonian university during the studies abroad is not allowed.